dfcastellanos/MEPLS/doc/tutorial/step5.md

 This tutorial will expand the model considered in the two previous tutorials.
 We will see how different driving protocols can be connected, which allows us to simulate a material's history in a complete manner.
-Specifically, we will run an AQS simulation using a system's initial configuration that results from a previous simulation under creep conditions.
+Specifically, we will run an athermal quasistatic (AQS) simulation using a system's initial configuration that results from a previous simulation under creep conditions.
 Also, we will use thread-based parallelism to run different repetitions of the same simulation simultaneously.